NCAR/wxrisk/index.md

 <img src="/images/risk_comparison.png" alt="Image of output from the Hurricane Risk Calculator simulated as being displayed on a mobile phone screen.
 This image shows a comparison of the risks of various options rangding from sheltering in place to evacuating to a local shelter to evacuating to a distant location.
 Because evacuation by car also poses risks, the best option for this scenario would be for the resident to evacuate to a local shelter." style="display: block; margin: auto;">

 # Site under construction
 Some parts of this web site are still under construction.
-Most content should be ready by 07 February 2020.
+Most content should be ready by 15 July 2020.